Information on hotels and places to stay.

 You should expect to receive a check at your current address within six to eight weeks of the open house you attend.
 No receipts are required.
 Checks that are not cashed within 90 days will be forfeited.

 We understand that a decision about where to attend law school can affect more than just an admitted student.
 However, space at Open House sessions is reserved for admitted students only.
 Your guests (such as parents and significant others) should not attend programmatic events, but are welcome to tour the facilities and relax in any of our public spaces.
-There will be lunch for guests on Friday, and guests are invited to attend the "Supreme Alums" reception on Friday evening.
+There will be lunch for guests on Friday, and guests are invited to attend the “Parents and Partners” panel on Friday afternoon as well as the "Supreme Alums" reception on Friday evening.

 Video Tour of Charlottesville